-During the initial training days at the start of the academic year the SENCo gives a presentation to all staff about SEND provision.
-This presentation includes information about students on the SEND register.
-The School Health and Curriculum Support Manager briefs staff on those with medical conditions.
+During the initial training days at the start of the academic year the SENCo shares important information regarding students with SEN to the whole school staff.
 The SENCo gives strategies on how to best support these students and also links to find further information.

-The school's SENCo regularly attends the North Yorkshire Local Authority's SENCo Network meetings in order to keep up to date with local and national updates in SEND.
+The school's SENCo regularly attends the North Yorkshire Local Authority's SENCo Network meetings, and STAR MAT SEN meetings in order to keep up to date with local and national updates in SEND.